Abdul Rahman Yasin

-Abdul Rahman Yasin (عبد الرحمن يس; born April 10, 1960) is an Iraqi-American terrorist and fugitive who took part in the 1993 World Trade Center bombing.
+Abdul Rahman Yasin (عبد الرحمن يس; born April 10, 1960) is an Iraqi-American Islamist militant and fugitive who took part in the 1993 World Trade Center bombing.
 Yasin is presumed to have helped assemble the bombs and explosives.
 He has been characterized in the American media as "the only participant in the first attempt to blow up the World Trade Center in 1993 who was never caught."
 Yasin's whereabouts remain unknown.

 Early life and education

 Yasin was born in Bloomington, Indiana on April 10, 1960, where his father, originally from Iraq, went to study for a PhD.
 Shortly after his birth, Yasin's family moved back to Iraq.
 Yasin's FBI report states that he is epileptic.

 Arrival in United States, 1992

 In 1992, Yasin was able to use his American birth citizenship to obtain a U.S. passport and enter the United States.

 Recruited by Ramzi Yousef, he had acid burns on his legs from bomb chemicals.

 During investigation of February 26, 1993 attack, Yasin was picked up by the FBI on March 4, 1993, the same day as the arrest of Mohammed A. Salameh, in a sweep of sites associated with Salameh.
 Yasin was found in the apartment in Jersey City, New Jersey, that he was sharing with his mother.
 Yasin was taken to New Jersey FBI headquarters in Newark, where he was reportedly very cooperative.
 Agents had Yasin retrace where and how the WTC bomb had been built in New York and New Jersey.
 Yasin said he was released after giving agents names and addresses, and went to Iraq.